selkeleth/qPack/README.md

 - Template framework allow key->value replacement with value that can be retrieved via any CLI command, python, etc

-Next up:
-    Staging updates of the qPack.sh file itself, beginning with rudimentary function, as I clean up scripts that do these tasks specific to my environment.

-- qPack: A script that works on a target directory with files that have the metadata in the filenames that templates look up from the file.
-Instead of automatically targeting the full directory, it provides options for annual torrents, a YTD torrent, and all-prior years to set up a complete history that allows for annual packs moving forward.
-It can be invoked without any arguments for a fully interactive mode or with a list of arguments for complete CLI automation for advanced users.
-When an option is selected, qPack will create the torrent directory, hardlink (or copy) files to it

 Synchronization to seedboxes is done via rsync.
 Please use ssh-copy-id or a similar tool so that rsync can bypass an interactive login.

 Audiobookshelf "duplicate" file warning: